CAI-TECHNOLOGIES/DBExplorer/querybook/webapp/components/TemplateGuide/guides/syntax.md

 ```

 When `bar` is used in templating, it is actually rendered to 'hello world'.
 This is applicable for predefined
 variables such as today and yesterday as well.
-If there is a recursive references in variable, then Querybook
+If there is a recursive references in variable, then template render errors will be thrown.
-will throw template render errors.

 ## Using variables